SSA111/SSASideMenu/README.md

     }
 ```
 #Installation
 As for now please clone the repository and drag the source folder into your project to use SSASideMenu.
+(Cocoapods & Carthage
-(Cocoapods coming soon)
+support coming soon)
 #Customization
 ```swift